elinmedina/GROCERYSTORE/README.md

    - How much is it?
    - How many will you be getting?
 3. Your data is now saved in a .txt file.

+# Collaboration Acknowledgement
+This project was reviewed and edited by TheBoople on GitHub.